paultgriffiths/python-cloud-model/README.md

 A sensitivity analysis was performed to investigate the impact of ice-nucleating particle (IN) number on mixed-phase ice growth.

-The results show that increasing the IN number leads to:
+The results show that increasing the IN number is associated with:

 - Earlier onset of ice growth due to enhanced ice nucleation
 - Faster ice mass growth rates once ice is activated